 Do not let the name fool you though!
 You don’t have to have a large family to make these easy Pinto beans.
-They are so easy to throw together that you could make them one day, portion them out into single serve size and add them to meals that you want to freeze and enjoy through the month.
+They are so easy to throw together that you could make them one day, portion them out into single-serve size, and add them to meals that you want to freeze and enjoy throughout the month.

 Large Family Recipes: Easy Pinto Beans

 One of my favorite places to find large family recipes is church cookbooks and that’s where this recipe came from.
 Sometimes we make a batch of these and mash them all up–by hand or hand blender.
 Scoop into a bowl, top with cheese, sour cream, cilantro, and jalapenos for a spicy refried bean dinner.

 This easy Pinto bean recipe makes a great meal for Fridays in Lent where many people don’t eat meat.
 You could add some rice to the beans to make an even heartier meal.
 You could also serve cornbread or tortillas with these beans.

 The mashed-up beans are perfect for bean and cheese quesadillas, bean enchiladas, and taco filling.
 No matter what you do with these easy pinto beans, once you’ve made them, they are perfect for freezing, so make a large batch and freeze the rest!

 Easy Pinto Bean Recipe Kitchen Tools

 Crock-Pot 7-Quart Oval Manual Slow Cooker | Stainless Steel